MadTeaPartyGames/the-gonzo-docs/index.md

 > 1. Profit
 >

-GonzoFX ia a plugin that is intended to allow for quick and easy post process effects.
+**GonzoFX** ia a plugin that is intended to allow for quick and easy post process effects.
 Some of them are common effects, others are intended to add some trippy mind altering effects.
 A single actor built in C++ to be as performant as possible.

-Both the namesake and several of the effects are a direct homage and heavily inspired by my long time love for the life and work of Dr. Hunter S. Thompson.
-The Gonzo Way.
+Both the namesake and several of the effects are a direct homage and heavily inspired by my long time love for the life and work of Dr. Hunter S. Thompson. _The **Gonzo** Way_.

-Follow the links below to begin your journey to the edge and back again.
-It never got weird enough for me.
+Follow the links below to begin your journey to the edge and back again. _It never got weird enough for me_.

 ## Zero to Gonzo in seconds!
 {: .fs-6 }